peishuli/gitops/README.md

 # A Cloud-Native GitOps Reference Architecture
 [GitOps](https://www.weave.works/technologies/gitops/) has emerged as one of the best practices for delivering Kubernetes applications.
 However, it is very challenging to get it right when it comes to implementing GitOps.

+In this project we will help you to understand what GitOps is and explan the differences between two [Argo CD](https://github.com/argoproj/argo-cd/) and [Flux CD](https://github.com/fluxcd/flux) so that you can make an educated decision on which one to choose.
+We will also explain how to positioning yourself for a smooth transition to the newly announced [Argo Flux](https://github.com/argoproj/gitops-engine) once it becomes available.

 This is a living document that is actively maintained and frequently updated.
 Contents and source code will be added in the coming weeks.
 So stay tuned!

 ## Goals